Inheritance & Will Disputes – Costs

 A Will is often seen as a person’s final wishes but these final wishes are often a cause for dispute and may be contested.
 Wills can be contested for several reasons, such as lack of capacity, undue influence and fraud.
 Where no Will exists, then the Intestacy rules apply which results in the Deceased's estate passing under the specific rules as to who is to inherit.

 Where the Will or the Intestacy Rules fail to make provision for a certain individual, a claim may be brought under the Inheritance (Provision for Family and Dependants) Act 1975 for provision from the estate.
-In these complex situations, it is best to seek specialist legal advice on the options available to you.
+In these complex situations, it is best to seek specialist legal advice from a Contentious Probate Solicitor on the options available to you.

 The details of each claim are usually highly individual, not only based on the background facts and reason for contesting the Will but also based on the nature of the estate, personal circumstances of those claiming, family dynamics and the number of parties involved.

-It is because of the uniqueness of each claim it is not possible to provide a single fixed cost for contesting a Will or bringing an Inheritance Act claim, however, we do offer the following options:
+It is because of the uniqueness of each claim it is not possible to provide a single fixed cost for contesting a Will or bringing an Inheritance Act claim.
+The usual steps that we would take in dealing with your claim and the costs in relation to this are:

-Step 2 – Further information gathering and Initial Legal opinion
+Step 2 – Further information gathering and Initial Advice

-• You will receive legal advice from a specialist Inheritance and Will Disputes Solicitor on the strength of your claim, the options available to you and advice on next steps.
+We will then be able to provide you with our initial advice on the strength of your claim, the options available to you and advice on the next steps.

 We will always be clear with you regarding your case and would be clear with you if we did not believe your case would have prospects of success.
 All cases are handled as efficiently as possible in an attempt to obtain the fastest resolution and prevent unnecessary costs.